amzn/smoke-aws-generate/README.md

 By default, the generator will create two targets in the Swift client package, a Model target and a Client target.
 * The model target will create Swift types and enumerations for the objects specified in the model
 * The client target will create
-  1. a Swift protocol based on the model operations
+  1. a Swift protocol based on the model operations.
-  2. an API Gateway client implementation that conforms to the protocol
+  2. an API Gateway client implementation that conforms to the protocol.
-  3. a Mock implementation that conforms to the protocol with optional overrides for each API
+  3. a Mock implementation that conforms to the protocol with optional overrides for each API.
+     By default returns a default instance of each APIs return type.
-  4. a Throwing Mock implementation that conforms to the protocol with optional overrides for each API
+  4. a Throwing Mock implementation that conforms to the protocol with optional overrides for each API.
+     By default throws a specified error.
-  5. a Configuration type that used to share client configuration between clients
+  5. a Configuration type that used to share client configuration between clients.
   6. an Operations client that can be used to share the underlying http client between clients.

 ## Step 1: Prepare the location for the new Swift Client

 This might be a Github repository or some other repository.
-Check out this repository so you can add files to it.
+Check out this location so you can add files to it.

 ## Step 2: Prepare your OpenAPI 3.0 or Swagger model